Gmousse/dataframe-js/README.md

 df.fakemodule.test(8)
 ```

-If you want to create your own module, look at the Statisticical module (integrated by default) `./src/modules/stat.js` as example.
+If you want to create your own module, take a look at the Statisticical module (integrated by default) `./src/modules/stat.js` as example.

 A simple example of a module structure: